renrihui8415/sql/02_assignments/design_a_logical_model.md

    'country',
    'zip_code',
    'address_id', (new Primary Key)
-   'status' and 'time_stamp'. (additional columns)
+   'status'. (additional column)

-   Given that the 'customer_id' duplicates with every change in the address, a new primary key (PK) is needed. 'address_id' will serve as a reference  to the 'customer' table.
+   Given that the 'customer_id' duplicates with every change in the address; a new column ('address_id') is created to serve as primary key (PK).

    When a customer's address becomes outdated, the 'status' column will receive an integer value to denote its invalidity.
 Subsequently, the new address will be inserted into the table as a new row with its 'status' column set to 'null', signifying its current validity.
 Only the most recent address entry will possess a 'null' status.
 It is advisable to index the 'status' column to enhance query performance.

-   The 'time_stamp' column records the date and time precisely when an outdated record becomes invalid.
-This timestamp functionality serves to efficiently organize and sort all historical addresses in chronological order.
+   The 'address_id' column is primarily generated based on a timestamp to ensure a unique identifier for each customer.
+In the future, as the business expands and multiple records are created simultaneously (concurrent writes), additional strings or digits may be appended to the timestamp to maintain uniqueness.
+Consequently, the 'address_id' column not only serves as the primary key (PK) for the table, but also precisely records the date and time when an outdated record becomes invalid.
+This timestamp functionality efficiently organizes and sorts all historical addresses in chronological order.

    2.3 Two SQL statements: (One to insert new address information, and another to update outdated entries) ' INSERT INTO customer_address (col1, col2, ...)
 VALUES(value1, value2, ...)'.